grace-snow/grace-snow/README.md

 - I love working with Static Site Generators and vanilla front end tech stacks
 - I enjoy Vue.js more than any other JavaScript framework
 - I care about **equality and inclusion** more than all else

+## Wanna see my work?

+As I work for an agency, most of my _code_ is private.
+But I can happily talk you through my contributions and their impact, in terms of code, consultancy and developing accessibility strategy at an organisational level.

+Clients have included: JCB, various UK utility companies, major pension scheme providers, charities, large e-commerce sites with mobile apps...